MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 [!INCLUDE [applies-to](../includes/hci-applies-to-22h2-21h2.md)]

-Azure Stack HCI is a hyperconverged infrastructure (HCI) cluster solution that hosts virtualized Windows and Linux workloads and their storage in a hybrid environment that combines on-premises infrastructure with Azure cloud services.
+Azure Stack HCI is a hyperconverged infrastructure (HCI) solution that hosts Windows and Linux VM or containerized workloads and their storage.
+It's a hybrid product that connects the on-premises system to Azure for cloud-based services, monitoring, and management.

-Azure Stack HCI is [available for download from the Azure portal with a free 60-day trial](deploy/download-azure-stack-hci-software.md).
-You can either purchase integrated systems from a Microsoft hardware partner with the Azure Stack HCI operating system pre-installed, or buy validated nodes and install the operating system yourself.
-See the [Azure Stack HCI Catalog](https://aka.ms/AzureStackHCICatalog) for hardware options.
-Use the [Azure Stack HCI sizing tool](https://azurestackhci-webapplication.azurewebsites.net/#/sizer) to estimate the hardware requirements for your Azure Stack HCI solution.
-This sizing tool is currently in public preview and requires your personal Microsoft account (MSA) credentials (not a corporate account) to sign in.

-Azure Stack HCI is intended as a virtualization host, so most apps and server roles must run inside of virtual machines (VMs).
-Exceptions include Hyper-V, Network Controller, and other components required for Software Defined Networking (SDN) or for the management and health of hosted VMs.
+## Overview

-Azure Stack HCI is delivered as an Azure service and [billed to an Azure subscription](concepts/billing.md).
-Azure hybrid services enhance the cluster with capabilities such as cloud-based monitoring, Site Recovery, and VM backups, as well as a central view of all of your Azure Stack HCI deployments in the Azure portal.
-You can manage the cluster with your existing tools, including Windows Admin Center and PowerShell.
+An Azure Stack HCI system consists of a server or a cluster of servers running the Azure Stack HCI operating system and connected to Azure.
+You can use the Azure portal to monitor and manage individual Azure Stack HCI systems as well as view all of your Azure Stack HCI deployments.
+You can also manage with your existing tools, including Windows Admin Center and PowerShell.

+Azure Stack HCI is available for download from the Azure portal with a free 60-day trial ([Download Azure Stack HCI](deploy/download-azure-stack-hci-software.md)).

+To acquire the servers to run Azure Stack HCI, you can purchase Azure Stack HCI integrated systems from a Microsoft hardware partner with the operating system pre-installed, or buy validated nodes and install the operating system yourself.

+See the [Azure Stack HCI Catalog](https://aka.ms/AzureStackHCICatalog) for hardware options and use the [Azure Stack HCI sizing tool](https://azurestackhci-webapplication.azurewebsites.net/#/sizer) to estimate hardware requirements.

 ## Azure Stack HCI features and architecture

-Azure Stack HCI is a world-class, integrated virtualization stack built on proven technologies that have already been deployed at scale, including Hyper-V, Storage Spaces Direct, and Azure-inspired SDN.
-It's part of the [Azure Stack family](../index.yml), using the same software-defined compute, storage, and networking software as [Azure Stack Hub](https://azure.microsoft.com/products/azure-stack/hub/).
+Azure Stack HCI is built on proven technologies including Hyper-V, Storage Spaces Direct, Azure Kubernetes Service (AKS), and Azure-inspired software defined networking (SDN).

-Each Azure Stack HCI cluster consists of between 1 and 16 physical, validated servers.
-All clustered servers, including single server, share common configurations and resources by leveraging the Windows Server Failover Clustering feature.
+Each Azure Stack HCI system consists of between 1 and 16 physical servers.
+All servers share common configurations and resources by leveraging the Windows Server Failover Clustering feature.

 Azure Stack HCI combines the following:

 - Azure Stack HCI operating system
-- Validated hardware from an OEM partner
+- Validated hardware from a hardware partner
-- Azure hybrid services
+- Azure services including monitoring and management
-- Windows Admin Center
+- Windows Admin Center for management via Azure and on-premises
 - Hyper-V-based compute resources
 - Storage Spaces Direct-based virtualized storage
 - SDN-based virtualized networking using Network Controller (optional)
+- Azure Kubernetes Service (AKS) hybrid (optional)

 :::image type="content" source="media/overview/azure-stack-hci-solution.png" alt-text="The Azure Stack HCI OS runs on top of validated hardware, is managed by Windows Admin Center, and connects to Azure" border="false":::

-Using Azure Stack HCI and Windows Admin Center, you can create a hyperconverged cluster that's easy to manage and uses Storage Spaces Direct for superior storage price-performance.
-This includes the option to stretch the cluster across sites and use automatic failover.
-See [What's new in Azure Stack HCI, version 22H2](whats-new.md) for details on the latest functionality enhancements.
+See [What's new in Azure Stack HCI](whats-new.md) for details on the latest enhancements.

 ## Why Azure Stack HCI?